roogue/osu-collector-dl/README.md

 -> Remember the double quotes!!
 If none was provided, the current working directory would be used.

 [ mode: 1 | 2 ] - Which mode should the program works on. \
 -> When mode 1 is selected, only download of the beatmap sets will be progressed.
-If mode 2 is selected, the download will still be progressed but with an additional generation of .osdb file.
+If mode 2 is selected, the download will still be progressed but with an additional generation of .osdb file. \
+Note: You can still choose a mode on the terminal.

 ## License